vir-voyt/docker-lab/README.md

 sudo ss -tlnp | grep ssh
 ```

-The socket was still listening on port 22 and was managed by systemd through ssh.socket.
+The socket was still listening on port 22 and was managed by `systemd` through `ssh.socket`.

 To apply the new port, the systemd configuration was reloaded and the SSH socket was restarted: